Sanmo-Labs/rumpty-docs/docs/deployments/introduction.md

 # Deployments

-Build apps from Git repositories or manual sources, review build logs, and run new releases.
-Every deployment tracks artifact usage (build images stored from deployment runs) against your 5 GB free allowance.
+Build apps from Git repositories, review build logs, and run new releases.
+The deployments overview also shows artifact usage (build images stored from deployment runs) against your free allowance.

 ## Dashboard stats